 - Specify the login name (This will be the username that will be used in ISE)

-- The the login name a password (This will be required in ISE also)
+- The login name a password (This will be required in ISE also)

-- Select ISE-DB as the mapped database for this user and change the memebership to match the roles listed in the screenshot below and press ‘OK’ once complete
+- Select ISE-DB as the mapped database for this user and change the membership to match the roles listed in the screenshot below and press ‘OK’ once complete

 4. Change the SQL server authentication settings to ‘SQL Server and Windows Authentication Mode’